BigDataRepublic/bdr-engineering-stack/data-science-production-container/DemoContainer/README.md

-Demo container of an flask wrapped model service
+Demo container of a flask wrapped model service
 ==============================

 ## Getting started: